guerrerocarlos/graphql-lambda/README.md

 export const handleWebSocket = server.createWebSocketHandler(); // Required for subscriptions websockets export const eventHandler = server.createEventHandler(); // Required for subscription events
 ```

+Optionally, a `schema` parameter can be provided to the server instead of `typeDefs` and `resolvers`.

 ### Separate subscriptions events into separate function through SQS (for memory persistence)